 7. Google’s 3D Warehouse

-The 3D Warehouse offers numerous 3-D models, but the majority of these files require a little bit of modification to prepare them for 3D Printing.
+The 3D Warehouse offers numerous 3-D models, but the majority of these files require a little bit of process to prepare them for 3D Printing.

 8. 3D Content Central

-3D Content Central is an Italian website, if you are searching for a 3D model of a spare part or a component, there are several thousand parts you can use here.
-In most cases, the parts do not require much cleaning to have them ready for printing on your 3d printer.
+3D Content Central is a Italian website, if you are searching for a 3D model of a spare part or a component, there are several thousands of parts you can use here.
+In most cases, the parts do not much cleaning to have them ready for printing on your 3d printer.
 Free registration is required prior to being able to download any CAD models.

 Pinshape is a 3D printing community & marketplace for models, makers and designers.
 They’re increasing very fast, and which makes it easy to find and successfully print superb 3D designs.
 They are in fact hardware agnostic with community features such as ‘prints’ that enable users to upload print settings and images of models to help you print best models.

-Please suggest in the comments below new a awesome web site where 3D workers and artists can download more free 3D printing models.
+Please suggest in the comments below new a awesome web site where 3D workers and artists can download 3D models for free.